 Sue Bernt is a Licensed Clinical Social Worker dedicated to working with all humans to discover their strengths within.

 Now and for the past 38 plus years, Sue has developed an awareness of how to support development of all ages.
 With natural and instinctive qualities, she has had a successful career as a teacher, a support to adults (Parents, Foster/Adopt Parents, and Teaching staff), and as a child and family therapist.

 Sue is a dedicated advocate for quality services within communities, and strives to empower all human beings as they recognize the strengths they carry within themselves.

-Sue specializes in working with children and their families.
+Sue specializes in working with people ages 6 and above.
 Her focus is on understanding the challenges of life brought about through relationships, self worth, behavior, trauma, depression, stress, and anxiety.